Table of Contents

-You can create a job in the Jobber App either through the schedule, the quick create menu, the client's page, or converting a request or quote to a job.
+You can create a job in the Jobber App either through the schedule (both team view and day view), the quick create menu, the client's page, or converting a request or quote to a job.

 To see your team's schedule click on the team icon at the top left of your schedule and select team members from the list.
 When you click continue you will see a side-by-side comparison of everybody's day.
 If you want to schedule a job or task just tap on an opening in their day.
 Your job or task will be booked for the time you selected with that team member assigned.
 If you want to get back to your regular view, just de-select your team members in the team selector.